-	Instead I’ve gone with a subway-style map to represent the lines.
+Instead, I’ve gone with a subway-style map to represent the lines.
 Search for subway or metro maps and you will find other concept maps that have been rendered as a subway system.
 Good examples of subway-style maps can be found at Transit Maps, which has a collection of real and imaginary subway maps.

-I have used the subway mapping system of straightening out lines and spacing out stops to fit the map.
-The borders are digitised so as to not provide exact locations for each stop, but generally each stop is in about the right place.
+I have used the subway mapping system of straightening out the lines and spacing out stops to fit the map.
+The borders are digitised so as to not provide exact locations for each stop, but generally, each stop is in about the right place.
 The map represents how to get from A to B rather than portraying exact geographical accuracy.

-Most metro maps apply straight lines and 45 degree angles.
+Most metro maps apply straight lines and 45-degree angles.
 This works if you have a square or rectangular area to work with.
-With so many peninsulas and narrow country spaces I couldn’t make that style work for this map without distorting the countries beyond how I wanted to represent them.
+With so many peninsulas and narrow country spaces, I couldn’t make that style work for this map without distorting the countries beyond how I wanted to represent them.

 Another hallmark of subway maps is to show a new line for each route, rather than sharing one line.
 This gives you an idea of important junctions, such as Bangkok.